 - Apply appropriate construction practices including business organization, estimating, scheduling, project delivery and ethics.

-Under the stimulus of increasing demand for global services, many Nebraska company have expanded their reach well beyond the US borders.
+Under the stimulus of increasing demand for global services, many Nebraska companies have expanded their reach well beyond the US borders.
 This demand gives the Construction Engineering graduate an unprecedented number of opportunities for employment (locally, nationally, and internationally), and for pursuing an advanced degree at UNL or elsewhere.

 Construction engineers participate in the preparation of engineering and architectural documents, including specifications, which they translate into finished projects, such as buildings for housing, commerce and industry, highways, railroads, waterways, airports, power plants, energy distribution systems, military bases and space center complexes.
 These projects involve thousands of details shared by a team of owners, architects, engineers, general constructors, specialty constructors, manufacturers, material suppliers, equipment distributors, regulatory bodies and agencies, labor resources, and others.
 The constructor assumes responsibility for delivery of the completed project at a specified time and cost and also accepts associated legal, financial, and management obligations.
-Because of the broad scope of the construction engineer’s project responsibility, he/she must assure the project’s constructiblity well as its capability to be operated and maintained.
+Because of the broad scope of the construction engineer’s project responsibility, s/he must assure the project’s constructablity as well as its capability to be operated and maintained.

 Construction Engineering students are required to enroll in a set of courses specifically designed for general construction education.
 Each student selects, with the guidance of an advisor, a set of approved electives.
-The program outlined below leads to the Bachelor of Science degree in Construction Engineering.
+The program outlined leads to the Bachelor of Science degree in Construction Engineering.

 Majors in Construction Engineering will be able to: